Language

 Student’s Time and Commitment:

 The Arapaho exchange will include a visit to the Wind River Reservation in Wyoming and an exchange in Longmont.
-We expect both to be 4-6 days in duration and will take place likely in late June and/or July.
+We expect this exchange to be 4-6 days in both Wyoming and Longmontin duration and will take place in June and/or July.

-An estimated 2 hours twice a month commitment is expected.
+An estimated 2 -4 hours a month commitment is expected during the school year with additional time prior to the exchange.

 Student Responsibilities: